Tuesday, July 14, 2015

 DAYS OF DISCO

 Yes, it was in the post-Vietnam, pre-AIDS era.
-Practically every night I'd spend hours line dancing to the anthems of Gloria Gaynor, Donna Summer, and KC and the Sunshine Band.
+Practically every night, I'd spend hours line dancing to the anthems of Gloria Gaynor, Donna Summer, KC, and the Sunshine Band.
 1977 was the year I first saw the movie Saturday Night Fever and fell in love with the music of the Bee Gees.

 There were two ways to enter Clementine’s: walking down a narrow flight of stairs or sliding down a chute.
-Either way got you to a living fantasy.
+Either way, it got you to a living fantasy.

 You’d wind up in a huge open room illuminated by a rotating disco ball, colored strobe lights that warped your reality even if you weren’t yet drunk or stoned, and a few discreetly placed floor lamps that provided little more than dim haze.
-Most of all, there was a pressing multitude of warm bodies and the sounds of disco belting out the message of freedom, expression, and free love.
+Most of all, there was a pressing multitude of warm bodies and disco sounds belting the message of freedom, expression, and free love.

 The dance floor was like hypnosis, insanity, and blasting sound.
 Bodies crushed together amid the beat of drums as ancient as the continent of Africa.
 Once, across the crowded dance floor, I saw a beautiful young woman staring at me.
 Our eyes locked.
 We danced toward each other.
 She passed me a note with her phone number.
 When I called her the next day she invited me for spaghetti.
 I showed up with flowers and a bottle of wine.